department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2024-07-Development-Letters/conversation-guide.md

 - How do you ensure you don’t miss important electronic communications?
 - What features or functionalities would make electronic communications more appealing or useful to you?

-### Things to watch for:
+### Things to note:

 - If they had the option, would Veterans like receiving only electronic communications like this?
 - How would they configure these communications, if they had those options?

 ## Post-Task Interview - 5 minutes

 - Overall, what did you think of what you saw today?
 Was it clear or confusing?
-- On a scale of 1-5, how helpful would you say this page is?
+- On a scale of 1-5, how helpful would you say the flow was?
 (1 being least helpful, 5 being most helpful.)
 - If you could wave a magic wand and change anything about the evidence request experience, what would it be?
 - Any questions for me?